nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Academy Directory (AD) is a **desktop app for CS1101S tutors to manage students’ contact, grades, tutorial attendance, and assignment completion**.
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+AD is developed as an evolution of the Address Book 3 application, primarily for usage in teaching CS1101S - Programming Methodology I at the National University of Singapore.

 * Table of Contents
 {:toc}